 In the first 3 years of life, brain development occurs at a faster rate than at any other stage of life.
-During the early years, although development is occurring in all areas of the brain, most activity is concentrated in the sub-cortical areas of the brain.
+During the early years, although development is occurring in all areas of the brain, most activity is concentrated in the brainstem, cerebellum and limbic system.
 Early brain development is experience-dependent, and occurs hierarchically from bottom up.
 The development of higher order systems building upon foundational development in lower order systems that are the developmental focus of the first years of life.